 Lemon laws in most states are generally used to cover new vehicles that are purchased or leased, but some states also cover used cars.
 Some states have coverage for used cars that have a certain number of miles.
 Others may only cover vehicles that have been sold once.
 Others offer protection only if the used vehicle would have been covered under the original manufacturer’s warranty.
 Check the lemon law in your state to see whether your used vehicle is protected.
 You also can talk to a lemon law attorney who can quickly give you the answer and advise you.

 If your vehicle meets the criteria for a ‘substantial’ defect and a ‘reasonable’ number of repair attempts, then you qualify for lemon-law protection.
 You have the right to get a refund or a replacement vehicle from the dealer.
 First, you must inform the auto manufacturer of the defect, but they should be aware of it already because of the several repair attempts made.
 If the dealership or manufacturer does not offer a settlement that you like, you may need to go to arbitration before you file a lemon law lawsuit.

-Lemon law arbitration is a free, non-judicial process where an arbitrator (or a panel of several) analyzes both sides of the lemon claim dispute to reach a decision about what the remedy should be.
+Lemon law arbitration is a free, non-judicial process, similar in nature to how accident claim lawyers handle disputes.
+In this process, an arbitrator (or a panel of several) analyzes both sides of the lemon claim dispute to reach a decision about what the remedy should be.
 Depending upon the state, you or the manufacturer may choose a state consumer protection agency program.
 If you have a choice, many experts agree that the state program is better because they are not as likely to be unduly influenced by the auto manufacturer.